Blankz1035/galwayCityParkingLocations/README.md

 ###RESULT###

-Below is a link to a png file of a template I designed for home page, and also a link to a result page ! https://github.com/Blankz1035/galwayCityParkingLocations/blob/master/galwayCityParkingHome.png
+Below is a link to a .png file of a template I designed for home page, and also a link to a result page ! https://github.com/Blankz1035/galwayCityParkingLocations/blob/master/galwayCityParkingHome.png

 https://github.com/Blankz1035/galwayCityParkingLocations/blob/master/parkingResults.png